-Having completely worn to death my old Hurricane bag target, I decided to take the time to do a bit of research into the best crossbow targets in 2019.
+Having completely worn to death my old Hurricane bag target, I decided to take the time to do a bit of research into the best crossbow targets.

 I can’t complain, I got a lot of service from my Hurricane, but things change fast and it generally pays to do your due diligence.

-So it’s time to look for something new.
+So it was time to look for something new.

 I’ve pieced together this article based on my research (and final purchase decision).
 First though, I’ll let you know a bit about the characteristics of a good crossbow target, and the different types of targets available.
 Then we’ll dive into five reviews – one for each type I looked into.

 The best crossbow targets I review are the:

 - Rinehart 18-1 Broadhead Target

 - SpyderWeb ST 18XL Field Point Crossbow Block Target

 - Morrell Double Duty 450FPS Field Point Bag Target

 - Splatterburst Targets